phancykemunto/sentiment-analysis-application/README.md

 - Removed user mentions, hashtags, URLs, punctuation, emojis, and stopwords
 - Stripped away extra spaces and newline characters

 This step made sure that the text was clean, simple, and ready for sentiment analysis — without all the noisy distractions.
+The code is shown below.

 ```
 def preprocess_text(text):